 Theological Consistency: The cornerstone (Christ) and foundation (apostles and Old Testament prophets) represent the unified revelation of God’s plan across both covenants.
 Including New Testament prophets risks redundancy, as their role overlaps with apostles in the early church (e.g., Acts 11:27-28).

-Some scholars argue that "prophets" in Ephesians 2:20 includes both Old
+Some scholars argue that "prophets" in Ephesians 2:20 includes both Old and New Testament prophets, citing:

 New Testament Prophecy: Ephesians 4:11 mentions prophets as a gift to the church, suggesting a role in its foundation (e.g., Agabus in Acts 11:28).